Stenotrophomonas maltophilia: Treatment

-S. maltophilia is naturally resistant to many broad-spectrum antibiotics (including all carbapenems) due to the production of two inducible chromosomal metallo-β-lactamases (designated L1 and L2).
+Stenotrophomonas maltophilia is naturally resistant to many broad-spectrum antibiotics (including all carbapenems) due to the production of two inducible chromosomal metallo-β-lactamases (designated L1 and L2).
 This makes treatment of infected patients very difficult.
 S. maltophilia is ubiquitously present in the environment and impossible to eradicate, which makes prevention also extremely difficult.

 Sensitivity testing requires nonstandard culture techniques (incubation at 30 °C).
 Testing at the wrong temperature results in isolates being incorrectly reported as being susceptible when they are, in fact, resistant.
 Disc diffusion methods should not be used, as they are unreliable, and agar dilution should be used instead.

-S. maltophilia is not a virulent organism and removal of the infected prosthesis is frequently sufficient to cure the infection; antibiotics are only required if the prosthesis cannot be removed.
+Stenotrophomonas maltophilia is not a virulent organism and removal of the infected prosthesis is frequently sufficient to cure the infection; antibiotics are only required if the prosthesis cannot be removed.
 Many strains of S. maltophilia are sensitive to co-trimoxazole and ticarcillin, though resistance has been increasing.
 It is usually susceptible to piperacillin and ceftazidime.
 Tigecycline is also an effective drug.
 Polymyxin B may be effective treatment, at least in vitro, though not without frequent adverse effects.

 Epidemiology

 Stenotrophomonas infections have been associated with high morbidity and mortality in severely immunocompromised and debilitated individuals.
-Risk factors associated with Stenotrophomonas infection include HIV infection, malignancy, cystic fibrosis, neutropenia, mechanical ventilation, central venous catheters, recent surgery, trauma, prolonged hospitalization, intensive care unit admission and broad-spectrum antibiotic use.
+Risk factors associated with Stenotrophomonas infection include HIV infection, malignancy, cystic fibrosis, neutropenia, mechanical ventilation, extracorporeal membrane oxygenation, central venous catheters, recent surgery, trauma, prolonged hospitalization, intensive care unit admission and broad-spectrum antibiotic use.